tldr-pages/tldr/contributing-guides/style-guide.md

 In general, tokens should make it as intuitive as possible to figure out how to use the command and fill it in with values.

+More technical wording on description lines should use the `backtick` syntax.
+Use backticks on the following:

+1. Filenames, ex. `package.json`.
+2. Directories, ex `/etc/ansible/hosts`.
+3. Extensions, ex `.dll`.
+4. Commands, ex `ls`.
+5. Keyboard commands, ex. `CTRL+ALT+DEL`.
+6. Port numbers, ex. `8080`.